C. F. Powell: Global policy

 He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
 As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.

 Death

-Memorial bench dedicated to Powell outside the Capanna Vittoria restaurant, on the Alpe Giumello, in Casargo, Italy.
+Memorial bench dedicated to Powell outside the Capanna Vittoria restaurant, on the Alpe Giumello in Casargo, Italy.

-Powell died while on holiday with his wife in the Valsassina region of Italy, lodging in a house in Sanico, in the Province of Lecco.
-On 9 August 1969, near the end of a walk in the foothills of the Alps, he suffered a heart attack.
+On 9 August 1969, Powell died of a heart attack while on holiday with his wife in the Valsassina region of Italy, lodging in a house in Sanico, in the Province of Lecco.

 Giuseppe Occhialini had a wooden bench built with Powell's name carved into a commemorative plaque, and then transported it to Premana, a village in the mountains above Lake Como.
 It was installed on the path where he died, outside the Rifugio Capanna Vittoria (now the Capanna Vittoria restaurant), on the Alpe Giumello, in Casargo.
-Occhialini's reason was, "...if that bench had already been there, Powell would probably have stopped to rest there".
+Occhialini's reason was, "...if that bench had already been there, Powell would probably have stopped to rest there."